Exercise Is Medicine® Canada

 - More should be done to address physical activity and exercise in the healthcare setting; physical activity and exercise should be incorporated as a key health indicator and standard of medical care as a ‘vital sign’; and

 - Certified exercise professionals serve as important resources for Canadians and their healthcare providers.

 Exercise is Medicine® is a global initiative!
 Launched by the American College of Sports Medicine in 2007, EIM now has a presence in several countries around the globe.
 Visit http://exerciseismedicine.org/worldcongress.htm

 to learn more about the annual World Congress on Exercise is Medicine®

 held in conjunction with the ACSM annual conference.
-The Canadian Society for Exercise Physiology (CSEP) is leading the launch of EIM in Canada and will hold annual events at its own annual meeting.
+The Canadian Society for Exercise Physiology (CSEP) launched EIM in Canada in 2012 and holds annual events associated with EIMC at its own annual meetings.